 18. In case you start up a new company, what would be the values of the same?

-19. How do you deal with stress at work?
+19. How do you deal with stress?

 20. If your colleague is stressed out at work, how would you react to the situation and what steps would you take to help them?